wwoast/constantina/docs/ADMIN.md

 prior to the content fully loading, it will leave a "hole" in the wallpaper the length of your first scroll event. iOS 10 seems to have reduced the odds of "holes" occuring in your scrolling, but it's not perfect.

+## Authentication
+Constantina Authentication is currently in testing/WIP, and is documented for both testing and for input from peers.

+### Enabling Authentication and Configuring Accounts
+Constantina supports username and password-based authentication in version 0.5.0, but there are no enrollment flows through the web interface yet.
+However, a Python CLI script called `constantina_configure.py` lets you configure Constantina users.

+To create a user and be interactively prompted for a new password:
+`constantina_configure.py -a <login_name>`

+To create a user and set an initial password in one step:
+`constantina_configure.py -a <login_name> -p <initial_password>`

+Enabling authentication in Constantina is a matter of setting `authentication` to `forum` in your instance's `constantina.ini`.

+### How Authentication and Sessions Work
+If Authentication is enabled, relevant settings for users and session cookies will appear in your instance's `/etc/constantina/<instance>/shadow.ini` file.

+On the backend, Constantina uses *Argon2* password hashing for modern and tunable security of sensitive password hashes.
+All aspects of the Argon hashing algorithm are configurable in the `shadow.ini` file, including:

+ `v`: The version of the *Argon2* hash format (*19 is fine*) `m`: The memory cost of checking a hash, in kilobytes `t`: The time cost of checking a hash, in hash-iterations `p`: The parallelization parameter (set based on your CPU/thread count)

+The cookies themselves are JWE tokens, a format for encrypted JSON data.
+Inside the JWE is a signed JWT that indicates a user, instance, and validity period.
+The `shadow.ini` file, after a user first loads Constantina in a browser, contains two encryption keys and two signing keys using the HMAC-SHA256 algorithm.
+One key is labelled "current" and the other is labelled "last".

+Each signing and encryption key has a two-day validity period by default, and is sunsetted after one day.
+Sunsetting is where existing older tokens are still valid, but the key is no longer used for encrypting or signing new tokens.
+The validity and sunsetting timeframes are configurable in the `key_settings` section of `shadow.ini`.